 Relationships are confusing enough without having issues with compatibility.
 But what should you do if you're in love, but feel incompatible with your partner — can incompatible relationships work?
 What if you clash on major issues?
 First of all, relationship counselor Crystal Bradshaw tells Bustle, you should identify the most important areas in which compatibility is key.
 These include temperament, intellect, and life goals, she says, as well as interests, though she adds, "You don't have to like everything your partner does, but you should be interested in their interests.
 Know what they like and why they like it.
 You don't have to like it too, just be supportive of their interests."
 Too true!

 She also says money is important in a relationship, especially your beliefs around it and styles regarding "spending, managing money, saving, retirement, investing, making large purchases," and the like.
-Also vital: the way you approach sex and intimacy, she says, especially "frequency and preferences."
+Also vital: the way you approach physical intimacy, she says, especially "frequency and preferences."
 Consider the way you like your living environment, she continues, keeping particularly in mind cleanliness and organization.

 Lastly, though it might not matter at first, it's wise to think about your views on spirituality and religion, she says: "This can become an issue for couples when children are introduced into the dyad."
 If you're worrying about whether you're incompatible with a partner on any of these issues, here are nine things to keep in mind: